erikc5000/island-time/docs/basics/dates-and-times.md

 ## Time of Day

 The `Time` class can be used to represent a time of the day in an ambiguous region.
-Unlike `Date`, there are no classes with reduced precision -- a `Time` is always precise to the nanosecond.
+Unlike `Date`, there are no classes with reduced precision &mdash; a `Time` is always precise to the nanosecond.

 ```kotlin
 // Get the current time in the local time zone of the system